andrewbrandwood/isomorphic-handlebars-demo/readme.md

  * [http://localhost:3001/search/?color=red](http://localhost:3001/search/?color=red)  [green, blue]

-We will use these urls to make our ajax requests.

 ### Compiling handlebars templates
- On the server side our Node.js setup handles all the template generation, however in order to get things isomorphic we will need to compile our templates for the client side.

- To do this we are going to use [Gulp](http://gulpjs.com) to generate the templates we require on the client side.
+ On the server side the Node.js setup handles all the template generation, however in order to get things isomorphic we will need to compile the templates for the client side.
+To do this we are going to use [Gulp](http://gulpjs.com) as the task runner.

  We will be using the  [gulp-handlebars](https://www.npmjs.com/package/gulp-handlebars) package to compile the templates we need.

  Take a look at the `gulpfile.js` in the root.
 Here you will see a pre-configured solution to compiling the templates.
 However there is a crucial part missing.